 Germination Temperature: Optimum soil temperatures 75-85ºF.
 Cooler soil temperatures slow germination time.

 Starting Indoors: 8-10 weeks before the last frost.
 Sow in flats/cells/pots.
 Provide 75-85ºF soil temperatures.
 Fertilize the seedlings every 7-10 days with a liquid or water-soluble fertilizer (diluted to ¼ of suggested measurement).
 Transplant seedlings 18-24” apart after the last frost.

 Sowing Outdoors: Not recommended, especially in northern areas

 How much does a packet plant: 20-25 foot single row

-Harvest - Using a sharp instrument, pick first fruits when they reach usable size, this helps accelerate the growth of the other peppers on the plant.
-Leave some on to mature, in color and sweeten up.
+Harvest: Use a sharp instrument to cut the peppers from the plant.
+Pick the first fruits when they reach usable size, this helps accelerate the growth of the other peppers on the plant.
+Leave some peppers on the plant to mature so they can change color and sweeten up.

-Tips - Plant in fertile, well composted soil, mulch and provide adequate water.
-It helps to use row cover early in the season giving the plants extra warmth, especially in the north.
+Tips: Pinch off early flowers or tiny fruit on any seedlings before placing them in the ground.
+The Padrón Pepper should be planted in fertile soil and amended with compost if needed.
+It helps to use row cover early in the season, giving the plants extra warmth, especially in the north.
 Side dress when flowers begin to form.